belle2/basf2/framework/doc/development/tuppr.rst

 1. The new payloads.

-2. Is a pull request needed (see above)?
+2. Is a merge request needed (see above)?

 3. Does a previous version of this payload exist?
 If so, is the new code compatible or will it crash if the old version is found?